PGSSoft/terraform-provider-mssql/docs/resources/script.md

 subcategory: ""
 description: |-
   Allows execution of arbitrary SQL scripts to check state and apply desired state.
   -> Note This resource is meant to be an escape hatch for all cases not supported by the provider's resources.
-Whenever possible, use dedicated resources, which provider better plan, validation and error reporting.
+Whenever possible, use dedicated resources, which offer better plan, validation and error reporting.
 ---

 # mssql_script (Resource)

 Allows execution of arbitrary SQL scripts to check state and apply desired state.

 -> **Note** This resource is meant to be an escape hatch for all cases not supported by the provider's resources.
-Whenever possible, use dedicated resources, which provider better plan, validation and error reporting.
+Whenever possible, use dedicated resources, which offer better plan, validation and error reporting.

 ## Example Usage